 Example #1: Using Rewards Transfer Partners

-If you have the Chase Sapphire Preferred or Reserve credit cards (read our comparison for more details about them), you can rack up a lot of Chase Ultimate Rewards points fairly quickly.
+If you have the Chase Sapphire Preferred or Reserve credit cards, you can rack up a lot of Chase Ultimate Rewards points fairly quickly.
 But you still may not have quite enough to book the free flight you’re looking for.
 AwardHacker makes solving that problem easy.

 When you enter your search parameters, you can choose Chase Ultimate Rewards as your rewards program.
 The site will then show you which programs allow you to transfer points into your Ultimate Rewards account in order to book the fight in question.

 Some programs allow you to purchase points, which could make sense depending on how many you need, how much that number of points will cost, and how much you’ll be saving if you book the flight with points.
 But more often than not, this information provides an opportunity for you to acquire those points in some other manner — typically through a credit card sign-up bonus.

 Credit card sign-up bonuses are one of the keys to travel hacking, as they’re usually the fastest way to score a lump sum of points.
 Applying for cards doesn’t have to hurt your credit score, and it can actually raise it if you manage your credit profile and applications correctly.
 We talk about that in detail in our beginner’s guide to travel hacking, and you can refer to our list of the best travel credit cards (which highlights some of the options that often have great welcome offers).